 You are done!
 Play macOS 10.14 Mojave on Windows PC anytime.

-The main purpose for this tutorial to help you to run MacOS 10.14 Mojave right on your Windows PC.
+The primary purpose of this tutorial is to help you to run MacOS 10.14 Mojave right on your Windows PC.
 You can take the advantage of using the free software offered by VMware.